splunk/observability-workshop/content/en/s4r/2-initial-tour/5-synthetics-home.md

 ---
-title: 6.
+title: Splunk Synthetics Home Page
+linkTitle: 5.
 Synthetics Home Page
 description: This section of the workshop will equip you with the basic understanding of the Synthetics UI
-weight: 60
+weight: 50
 ---

 {{% button icon="clock" %}}5 minutes{{% /button %}}